-The things you can find at Lyme Regis can differ day to day, but you mostly find seaglass, pottery, bottles and fossils.
-I have also found some other household items like an old iron and even a teapot; the weather does have a huge effect on the items that can be found there.
+The things you can find at Lyme Regis can differ day to day, but you can mostly find sea glass, pottery, bottles, and fossils.
+I have also found some other household items, like an old iron and even a teapot; the weather does have a huge effect on the items that can be found there.

-The seasons also impact what you can find too; there are many more people on the beach during the summer months, which means fewer things to find.
-Whenever there is a storm at Lyme, some of the cliffs are inevitably exposed, spilling out its contents onto the beach; I find that this is the best time to go.
+The seasons also impact what you can find; there are many more people on the beach during the summer months, which means fewer things to find.
+Whenever there is a storm at Lyme, some of the cliffs are inevitably exposed, spilling their contents onto the beach.
+I find that this is the best time to go.

 While some people think that it is just plain old trash being spilt on the beach, we beachcombers absolutely love it!
 I can quite easily come home with a bag full of loot that I have collected off the beach.
 On my last trip to Lyme, I found a fragment of pottery with hearts on it, and it was my favourite find of the day.
 After a bit of research, I discovered it was from a Royal Doulton bowl.